 Sometimes you will see numbers at the sides of diagrams.
 These refer to a certain fret number, because sometimes a chord is played higher up the fretboard (if there are no numbers, it means frets 1 to 4 are shown).
-In the example on the right, the A string is played at the sixth fret, the C string at the fifth fret and the G string at the third fret.
+In the example on the right, the G, C and A strings are played at the sixth fret and the A string at the eighth fret.

 If you see a little “x” at the bottom (or top) of a string it means you should not play that string at all.
 In other words, you have to mute it.
 You can do this by resting one or more of your fretting fingers on the string without actually fretting it.
 An example is shown on the right.

 Sometimes you won’t see chord diagrams in the score for a song, but only four simple numbers.
 Sometimes people talk about chords this way as well.
 For example, “0232” represents a G chord.
 The four numbers refer to each string of the ukulele (order: GCEA).
 This is incredibly useful to tell someone quickly how to play a certain chord.
 The second example in this guide would be 6668 and the third one X124.

 Discover the complete UkuChords chord charts for soprano, concert and tenor ukuleles.
 It features all the main chord diagrams, and you can either download a print-friendly pdf or a “poster-like” chart.

 Need more input on how to read ukulele chord diagrams?

 I hope this guide has helped you learn to read ukulele chord diagrams.

 Feel free to contact me whenever you need more information.